WTKI: Switch to WTKI

 In November 2006, Christian Voice of Central Ohio, Inc., headed by Dan Baughman, agreed to buy WTKI from Mountain Mist Media, LLC., headed by David Barnhardt, for a reported $475,000.
 As a result, the station flipped formats from sports talk to religious programming in early January 2007.
 The station, branded as "ProTalk 1450", was operated as a simulcast of sister station WDPT until both ceased operations and went temporarily silent on January 30, 2009, due to the late 2000s recession.
 Both stations returned to the air in early November 2009 broadcasting a mix of political talk and sports talk programming.

 WTKI today

 On December 23, 2009, Christian Voice of Central Ohio Inc. applied to the FCC to transfer the broadcast license for WTKI to FRC of Alabama LLC, doing business as "Focus Radio Communications."
 As of 10 February 2010, the Commission accepted the application for filing but took no further action.
 Focus Radio, which has contracted to provide programming for both WTKI and WEKI (the former WDPT) under a local marketing agreement since November 2009, would pay a total of $235,000 for the licenses and assets of both stations.

 Focus Radio Communications sold WTKI and translators W243EP and W287DH to Mike Brandt's Southern Broadcasting, LLC effective January 31, 2023 for $700,000.

+Mike Brandt has removed the long wire which ran from the studios (which used to carry the broadcasts) and is looking for a new transmitter site in or around Huntsville.